Skip to content

 Layer 3: API Route Processing

-The form submission is sent to a Next.js API route, where the message, customer details, source, and metadata are structured into one lead payload.
+The form submission is sent to a Next.js API route, where the message, contact details, source, and metadata are structured into one typed lead payload.

 Tech: Next.js API routes, validation, typed payloads